 Another contributor to navigation and the creation of the cognitive map is retrosplenial cortex, which seems to record the large-scale patterns, including those beyond sensory reach, and the overall geometry of a habitat.
 An addition to this picture comes from A. S. Alexander & D.A.
 Nitz Spatially periodic activation patterns of retrosplenial cortex encode route sub-spaces and distance travelled Curr.
 Biol.
 Vol. 27 p.1551 4 February 2019

 Mapping the environment must be an ancient form of learning.
 There are many other sorts.
-A recently evolved skill is learning how to use a flexible muscle system to the best advantage, which depends on the evolution of a motor cortex, along with spinal neurons to convey its instructions to muscles.
+A skill that evolved comparatively recently is learning how to use a flexible muscle system to the best advantage.
 How it happens is becoming clearer.
 A. J. Peters et al. Reorganisation of corticospinal output during motor learning Nat.
 Neurosci.
-Vol. 20 p.113 August 2017
+Vol. 20 p.113 August 2017 And as might be expected, new patterns of neuronal activity also emerge in the brain.
+E. R. Oby et al. New neural activity patterns emerge with long-term learning PNAS Vol. 116 p.15210 23 July 2019

 Here too sleep serves to consolidate learning, and even a very brief period of rest can help, it turns out.
 M. Bonstrup et al. A rapid form of offline consolidation in skill learning Curr.
 Biol.
 Vol. 19 p.30219 2019